 Sexuality is about talking, observing or interacting with others in return for payment or other non-relationship rewards.
-Depending on our personality and emotional make-up we may employ a variety of behaviours and attitudes to impress or attract a potential lover.
-We motivated to different degrees to engage in sociable activity, to want to impress others and to enjoy exhibiting or displaying our bodies to gain the admiration of others.
+Depending on our personality we may employ a variety of behaviours and attitudes to attract, impress or arouse a potential lover.
+Sexual contacts are usually a private affair.
+We are either alone or with one other person.
+Most people are not comfortable with group sex.
+This is a question of how we view sexual intimacy.
+It also depends on whether we enjoy displaying our bodies or being observed by others.

 How we express our sexuality depends on our personality.
 We find some situations and people much more attractive than others.
 Even the most promiscuous of men are not attracted to everyone.
 Sex is political.
 We have sex with someone who impresses us or who is above or below us socially.
 Sex is about the power to arouse, to seduce and to dominate someone.

 Human sexuality is often presented in terms of a relationship.
 This allows male and female sexuality to be viewed purely through social liaisons and reproduction.
 Little importance is placed on the massive sex industry because of the taboo over men paying women for sex.
 Men have a need for sex that is quite independent of any relationship or emotional feelings.
 Eroticism is defined by male turn-ons and a woman’s sexual role is to arouse.

 Sexual pleasure is often linked with immorality because of the associations with the sex industry, where women provide sexual services for male gratification.
 Men can be tempted away from their wives and families in search of sexual pleasure outside marital sex.
 Both casual sex and prostitution bring an increased chance of catching a sexual disease.
 The odds of being infected increase if we have penetrative sex with different partners.